Addendum added February 6, 2014

 At the time, United transponders had four knobs in two stacks of two each.
 The American transponders had four separate knobs.
+[See addendum of February 6, 2014 at the beginning of this article.]
 In retrospect, that is my best explanation for why the transponder code on UA 175 changed, and then changed again.

 Among others, FAA’s Eastern Region knew of the code change and it was Eastern Region, not Herndon Center that was advising the air traffic control operations managers.
 We will return to that point later, but first back to ZDC.

 At no time did ZDC managers and supervisors discuss or did Johnson direct activating the primary switches on their scopes.
 ZDC never looked for and never recognized a primary only target approaching the nation’s capital from the west.
 By then, it was too late.
 The time was approaching 9:23 and a very real ghost, AA 77 was upon them and had begun a descent, not from flight level 35, but from flight level 25.

 According to the flight data recorder, a primary source, AA 77 left 35000 feet altitude at 9:01 soon after the hijackers took over.
 By 9: 14 it was at flight level 25,000 and remained there during the course of the air traffic control conversations between ZDC and ZID and among the area supervisors at ZDC.
 About 9:22 it began its final descent and by 9:29 it was below 10,000 feet altitude.